Tjstretchalot/lonelypsc/README.md

 In order not to maintain any active connections, you must have a listen socket accepting incoming HTTP(s) requests.
-This is the main benefit of this library, however, for those occassions where a topic is highly active or for very temporary subscriptions, you can also use a websocket connection which will behave more like what you may be used to from e.g. Redis.
+This is the main benefit of this library, however, for those occasions where a topic is highly active or for very temporary subscriptions, you can also use a websocket connection which will behave more like what you may be used to from e.g. Redis.